Archives: October 2018

 It’s been a while since I’ve managed to do any sewing for myself as everyday life and work seems to be busy!

-I was so happy when I was sent some gorgeous baby blue Faux Leather Fabric from Minerva Crafts.
+I was so happy when I was sent some gorgeous baby blue Faux Leather Fabric from Minerva.
 It has got a great texture and feels very soft.

 I have made quite a few bags in the past but I have always made my own patterns, for this stunning fabric I decided that having a pattern and instructions may end up giving me a much better result – and I am glad I did!